pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 >The Promise object represents the eventual completion **[1]** (or failure) **[2]** of an asynchronous operation **[3]**, and its resulting value **[4]**.

-A network request using `fetch` is a fitting example to explain the tagged numbers.
+The network request using `fetch` is a fitting example to explain the tagged numbers.

 * `[3]` - network request is an asynchronous operation.
 * `[1]` - its completion will result in the promise resolving, leading to `then` part of the chain.